awsdocs/amazon-vpc-user-guide/doc_source/VPC_VPN.md

 # AWS Managed VPN Connections<a name="VPC_VPN"></a>

-By default, instances that you launch into a virtual private cloud \(VPC\) can't communicate with your own network\.
-You can enable access to your network from your VPC by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, and creating an AWS managed VPN connection\.
+By default, instances that you launch into an Amazon VPC can't communicate with your own \(remote\) network\.
+You can enable access to your remote network from your VPC by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, and creating an AWS managed VPN connection\.

 Although the term *VPN connection* is a general term, in the Amazon VPC documentation, a VPN connection refers to the connection between your VPC and your own network\.
 AWS supports Internet Protocol security \(IPsec\) VPN connections\.